-Every year the Washington State Charter School Commission receives many more community applications to open new charter schools than it approves.
+During the five-year authorization period the Washington State Charter School Commission received many more community applications to open new charter schools than it approved.
 Most charter schools cannot take all children who apply and must maintain a waiting list.
 Since their approval by voters, there has been strong and consistent community interest across the state in opening more charter schools.